seandstewart/bardly/pending/roman/julius-caesar/11-player.md

 **BRUTUS**
 / Impatient of my absence,
 And grief that young Octavius with Mark Antony
-Have made themselves so strong:—for with her death
+Have made themselves so strong:--for with her death
-That tidings came;—with this she fell distract,
+That tidings came;--with this she fell distract,
 And, her attendants absent, swallow'd fire.

 **CASSIUS**
 And died so? /

 **BRUTUS**
-/ Even so.
+/ E'en so. /

+**CASSIUS**
+/ O ye immortal gods!

+*Re-enter LUCIUS, with wine and taper*

+**BRUTUS**
 Speak no more of her.
 Give me a bowl of wine.
 In this I bury all unkindness, Cassius.